LittleD3092/My-Vault/C++ Basics/Overloading.md

 ## Advantage

-Assume that you have a class named `Money`, and it has overloaded constructor that takes 0, 1 or 2 `int` as parameters.
+Assume that you have a class named `Money`, and it has overloaded constructor that takes 0, 1 or 2 `int` numbers as parameters.
 Also the `+` operand is overloaded as member function of `Money`.
 The following works:

 ```cpp
 Money baseAmount(100, 60), fullAmount;